 Shortly after my glass blowing experience, I attended a glass fusing course at the same place.
 As much fun as glass blowing is, it isn't easy to do by yourself.
 Glass fusing however, is a completely different process and I thought it would be something that I could do at home.
 Whilst on my 2 day fusing course, I asked my tutor as many questions as I could think of about setting up at home.
 I took the plunge by buying my first kiln, some basic hand tools and started off with a few starter kits making coasters.
 Working with glass soon became much more than just a hobby for me.
 I started Cotswold Glass Creations in 2018 and I have loved every minute of it.
 Over the years I have been able to grow my glass and tool collection.
 In October last year my husband treated me to my own studio in the garden as he was fed up of me taking over the house and his garage.

 Glass is a fascinating medium to work with and is something truly special.
 No two pieces will ever be the same even if you want them to be.
 I love experimenting with new techniques and creating bespoke commissions for people.
 The best part of being an artist is getting to see the reactions when people receive their finished piece and the joy it brings.
 Each time I open my kilns I am filled with excitement.
 I love colour and pattern and this can be seen in my work.
 I have a particular love of blue glass so sometimes I have to tear myself away from it and use other colours.

-This is my first year taking part in Oxfordshire Artweeks and I can’t wait to open the doors to my studio and welcome you all in May.
+I can’t wait to open the doors to my studio and welcome you all in May.